virtual-labs/exp-orifice-iitk/experiment/aim.md

-### To calibrate a given Orifice meter and to study the variation of coefficient of discharge
+<b> To calibrate a given Orifice meter and to study the variation of coefficient of discharge</b>